rust-lang/rust/README.md

 See [these instructions](./editors/README.md) for VS Code setup and the list of features (some of which are VS Code specific).

+## Debugging

+See [these instructions](./DEBUGGING.md) for VS Code setup and the list of features (some of which are VS Code specific).

 ## Current Status and Plans

 Rust analyzer aims to fill the same niche as the official [Rust Language